 Consider the way you're wording your program to be sure it's inclusive.
 "Have the program printed in both languages so that as people are watching, they can follow along and keep up without guessing what is happening," suggests Smith.
 When you’re creating your ceremony program, either design and print a version in each language, or offer translations beneath each line for your monolingual guests.

 Consider offering a multilingual program that offers translations with one language on the front and the other on the back.
 That way, if a guest misplaces their program and asks to read off of their neighbor's, each program will feature both languages used throughout your ceremony.

 Translate Your Readings

 If your ceremony will be entirely in one language, consider offering printed translations of your readings or vows so guests who aren’t fluent can follow along.
-Ask a friend or family member who is bilingual to help with the translations (instead of using an online translation website) to make sure the nuances are clear in both languages, even if the translation isn’t direct.
+Ask a friend or family member who is bilingual to help with the translations (instead of using an online translation website) to make sure the nuances are clear in both languages.

-Do you have a large number of guests who don’t speak the language your ceremony will be in?
-Consider hiring a translator to provide a live translation of the proceedings.
-Look for a local simultaneous translation service (like the translators who work at the United Nations, translating proceedings into delegates’ headsets in real time).
-They may not advertise wedding services, but these companies offer professional interpreters and can rent you the wireless headsets necessary to allow your monolingual guests to follow along.
+If you have a large number of guests who don’t speak the same language, this is an important point to consider.
+"We highly recommend having the officiant be bilingual," says Smith.
+"That way they can repeat what they are reading or saying in both languages as they are speaking."
+Alternatively, you might also consider hiring a translator to provide a live translation of the ceremony.
+Look for a local simultaneous translation service (like the translators who work at the United Nations, translating proceedings into delegates’ headsets in real-time).
+They may not advertise wedding services, but these companies offer professional interpreters and can often rent you the wireless headsets necessary to allow your monolingual guests to follow along.

 Keep Readings Concise